PDBeurope/pdb-sequence-viewer/README.md

 The sequence-feature view shows a linear representation of the sequence of the protein in a PDB entry and depicts value-added annotation from SIFTS.
 This including residue-level mapping to UniProt, sequence families (Pfam), structure domains (SCOP, CATH), mutations, binding-site residues, structure quality and secondary structure.
 By default the sequence-feature view shows the chain that has the maximum number of observed residues.

+It is a <a href="http://www.ebi.ac.uk/pdbe/pdb-component-library" target="_blank">PDB Component Library</a> component.

 ![PDB Sequence-feature Viewer](/assets/pdb-sequence-viewer.png)

 ## Getting Started